Scytho-Siberian art: Types of objects

 Another characteristic form is the openwork plaque including a stylized tree over the scene at one side, of which two examples are illustrated here.
 Later large Greek-made pieces often include a zone showing Scythian men apparently going about their daily business, in scenes more typical of Greek art than nomad-made pieces.
 Some scholars have attempted to attach narrative meanings to such scenes, but this remains speculative.

 Although gold was widely used by the ruling elite of the various Scythian tribes, the predominant material for the various animal forms was bronze.
 The bulk of these items were used to decorate horse harness, leather belts & personal clothing.
 In some cases these bronze animal figures when sewn onto stiff leather jerkins & belts, helped to act as armour.

 The use of the animal form went further than just ornament, these seemingly imbuing the owner of the item with similar prowess & powers of the animal which was depicted.
 Thus the use of these forms extended onto the accoutrements of warfare, be they swords, daggers, scabbards, or axes.

 The primary weapon of this horse riding culture was the bow, & a special case had been developed to carry the delicate but very powerful composite bow.
 This case, "the gorytus", had a separate container on the outside which acted as a quiver, & the whole was often decorated with animal scenes or scenes depicting daily life on the steppes.
 There was a marked following of Grecian elements after the 4th century BC, when Greek craftsmen were commissioned to decorate many of the daily use articles.

 Scythian art has become well known in the West thanks to a series of touring loan exhibitions from Ukrainian and Russian museums, especially in the 1990s and 2000s.

+Groups

+Pontic Scythian art

+The art of the Scythians proper was part of specific zoomorphic style called the "Animal Style," which was typical of the Eurasian steppe nomads, although the "Animal Style" of the Pontic Scythians was itself an artistic tradition of its own and differed from the variants of the "Animal Style" of the nomads from eastern Eurasia.

+The Scythian "Animal Style" represented a limited and specific range of animals in very specific canonical poses, although these did evolve over time.
+Within the "Animal Style," large surfaces that came together at an angle were used to model the bodies of animals, and the most importants parts of animals were exaggerated and stylised, including: